On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Polynomial Kernels for SPFG

 \section{Polynomial Kernels for {SPFG}}

-In the previous section, we have discussed that if {\spfgp} is fixed-parameter tractable when there are no restrictions on the original graph $G$ and the forcing graph $G_f$, i.e, $G$ and $G_f$ are arbitrary graphs.
-This section is devoted to the kernalization complexity of {\spfgp} problem when solution size is considered as the parameter.
+In the previous section, we have discussed that {\spfgp} is fixed-parameter tractable when there are no restrictions on the { primary graph} $G$ and the forcing graph $G_f$, i.e, $G$ and $G_f$ are arbitrary graphs.
+This section is devoted to the kernelization complexity of the {\spfgp} problem when solution size is considered as the parameter.

 As the edges of $G$ are the vertices of $G_f$, we define the following edge subsets of $G$. \begin{itemize} \item We put an edge $e \in E(G)$ in $H$ if $deg_{G_f}(e) \geq k + 1$. \item We put $e \in E(G)$ in $L$ if $N_{G_f}(e) \subseteq H$. \item $R = E(G) \setminus (H \cup L)$. \end{itemize}